Glossary of Capacitor Terms

 A measure of the losses in a capacitor expressed as the ratio of the E.S.R. of a capacitor to its reactance at a specific frequency and temperature.

-The maximum voltage rise (or discharge) time a capacitor can withstand being damaged.
+The maximum voltage rise or dischargein a given period of time, a capacitor can withstand without being damaged.

 A current-conducting solution between the electrodes of a capacitor used to replenish the dielectric in an aluminum electrolytic capacitor.

 An abbreviation for Electromagnetic Interference.
 The generation of unwanted RF noise, which may be generated by the operation of a switching power supply or other electrical or electronic equipment.
 Also called RFI

 Equivalent Series Resistance (E.S.R.)

 The sum of all the internal resistances of a capacitor measured in ohms.
 Expressed mathematically as ESR = D.F.*Xc.